compoze/compoze.github.io/initialinstructions.md

    5. Finally, in step 3, name the role exactly as: "CompozeAutomationRole" and select create role

+During account setup in Compoze, you will need to reference this IAM role ARN.

 For detail instructions to create an IAM role, refer to: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html.